DigitalHarborFoundation/Experimenting-with-Arduino/arduino-concepts/servo.md

 ![Servo wires](http://d3nnidcq81r9m6.cloudfront.net/wp-content/uploads/2016/05/30211756/bcpl-workshop-iot-servo-2.jpg)

 ### Servos and Arduino
-Once the servo motor is connected to an Arduino board, you're able to control the angle of the shaft position, typically between a range of _0 to 180 degrees_.
-There are certain types of servos that are _continuous rotation_ that can move at different speeds, but the more common types work within a range of 0 to 180 degrees and move one step (degree) at a time.
+Once the servo motor is connected to an Arduino board, you're able to control the angle of the shaft position, typically between a range of **0 to 180 degrees**.
+There are certain types of servos that are **continuous rotation** that can move at different speeds, but the more common types work within a range of 0 to 180 degrees and move one step (degree) at a time.

-In order to work with servos, you'll need to import a code _library_ specifically for the servo.
+In order to work with servos, you'll need to import a **code library** specifically for the servo.
 There are several Arduino libraries that you're able to include in projects.
 Often these libraries are written to provide additional support or functionality for working with certain components.
 Practicing importing and including libraries will open up lots of projects and ideas!

 The _Servo Library_ can support up to **12** motors on the board, and uses a special **servo.write()** command to send position data to the motor.
-The **servo.write()** is from the Servo Library and the Arduino IDE wouldn't understand what it means without including the library.
+The **servo.write()** method is from the Servo Library and the Arduino IDE wouldn't understand what it means without including the library.

 You'll have the entirety of the code to experiment with, but let's cover some key parts:

 **Including a Library**: to include a library in your code, you place an _include_ at the top of your code, before anything else:

 ```arduino
         #include <Servo.h> //This is necessary when working with servos.
 It includes the servo library.
 ```